theias/certbot_deployer_bigip/README.md

 * the local user on the BIG-IP to have `Terminal Access` set to `Advanced shell` and with appropriate permissions
 * a working SSH configuration to connect to the target devices

+Note: this tool used to require `Terminal Access` set to `tmsh` (lower privilege), but as of BIG-IP software version `15.1.5.1` `Advanced shell` is now required to transfer certificate files.
+For more, see [K49856182: SCP path not allowed after upgrade to software version 15.1.5.1]

 ### BIG-IP user permissions

 The local user on the target BIG-IP device must be granted at least the `Certificate Manager` role in order to deploy certificates.